 Alabama's Bright, Roby face runoff election: A look at the congressional candidates

 In 2016, GOP Rep. Martha Roby said Donald Trump’s comments about women made him an “unacceptable” choice for president.
-Now, with Trump in the White House, Roby is at risk of losing her congressional seat.
+Now, with Trump in the White House, Roby is fighting for her congressional seat.

 In the June primary election, Roby garnered the most votes but could not secure enough to avoid a runoff with Bright.
 Whoever wins the July 17 runoff will face Democrat Tabitha Isner in the November general election.